barmalei/zebkit/readme.md

 </html>
 ```

-### Defining UI with JSON
+### Keeping UI forms in JSON

 JSON can be interpreted as Zebra UI form definition language.
 For instance, use UI definition shown below and store
-it in the same place where HTML is going to be hosted:
+it in "myform.json" file located in the same place where HTML is hosted:
 ```json
 {
 	"padding": 8,